electrickid621/FindMyFlipper/README.md

 # FindMy Flipper - FindMy SmartTag Emulator

-This app extends the functionality of the FlipperZero's bluetooth capabilities, enabling it to act as an Apple AirTag or Samsung SmartTag, or even both simultaneously.
+This app extends the functionality of the FlipperZero's Bluetooth capabilities, enabling it to act as an Apple AirTag, Samsung SmartTag, or even both simultaneously.
 It utilizes the FlipperZero's BLE beacon to broadcast a SmartTag signal to be picked up by the FindMy Network.
 I made this to serve as a versatile tool for tracking purposes, offering the ability to clone existing tags, generate OpenHaystack key pairs for integration with Apple's FindMy network, and tune the device's beacon broadcast settings.

 ## Features